freeradical13/freeradical13.github.io/index.md

 There are 118 known chemical elements, 92 of which have been observed naturally, the rest synthesized, and only four elements (Carbon, Oxygen, Hydrogen, and Nitrogen) make up about 96% of a human's mass, with another 21 required in small amounts (mostly Calcium, Phosophorous, Potassium, Sulfur, Sodium, Chlorine, and Magnesium) ([Campbell & Reece, 2002, pg.
 27][campbell & reece, 2002]).

 The [periodic table][] is a way to organize and understand the chemical elements based on observed patterns.
-The elements are ordered by atomic number (number of protons) from left to right, and starting again at the left when going down.
+The elements are ordered by atomic number Z from left to right, and starting again at the left when going down.

 Within each square, the atomic number is at the top, followed by the element's symbol, followed by the element name, followed by its standard atomic weight (A<sub>r,std</sub>):